 Holyrood has been designed with disability access issues fully in mind and we have a number of services to enable you to visit.
 If you have any specific access requirements in relation to your visit, please contact the Media Relations Office.

-The Scottish Parliament is a no-smoking premises.
+The Scottish Parliament is a no smoking premises.
 It is an offence to smoke or knowingly to permit smoking in these premises.
+Please note: smoking e-cigarettes is also prohibited in the building.
 If you observe someone smoking here, a complaint may be made to the Facilities Management Helpdesk on 0131 348 5100.

 If you witness or are involved in an accident whilst on the Parliamentary complex please contact the Media Relations Office.